descrizione immagine

 We commence our itinerary with an exploration of the city of Como, intricately linked to silk manufacturing.
 The history of silk production here intertwines with that of the lakeside city, dating back to the 1400s.

-We will stop to visit the Como Silk Museum, the only museum institution in the world capable of telling youabout the entire production process, from the silkworm to the colored yarns, from hand printing to fashion collections.
-The Museum collects, preserves and displays evidence of the Como textile production tradition, such as machines, objects, documents, samples and work tools from the textile processes that gave rise to the golden age of silk in Como.
+We will stop to visit the Educational Silk Museum, the only museum in the world capable of telling the entire story of silk production—from the silkworm to colorful threads, from hand printing to fashion collections.
+The museum collects, preserves, and showcases the legacy of Como’s textile production tradition, displaying machines, objects, documents, sample books, and tools used in the textile industry that contributed to the golden age of silk in Como.

 Villa Bernasconi in Cernobbio